Blog: Working and Learning Remote Admidst an Outbreak

 Project Organization & Collaboration

 Monday - Handy tool to help you and your co-workers organize projects, create timelines, even setup automated workflows.
-They have some pretty decent tutorials to help you get familiar with the tool. https://monday.com
+I briefly touched on this tool last summer.
+They have some decent tutorials to help you get familiar with the tool right away. https://monday.com

 Google G-Suite - Google's all-in-one suite for creating collaborative, online documents, spreadsheets, video hangouts, and more, including email (ala Gmail).
 Google also has a tool dubbed,